 How important is it to transfer skills, like getting organized, that lead to independence?

 Do we let them out of the task if they whine or cry?

 It is one thing to abstractly say teaching kids independence is important and another to provide activities which will teach children to be independent.
-These four ideas will are great ways to teach children skills that will provide them with independence, empower them, and be great life lessons all at the same time.
+These activity ideas are great ways to teach children skills that will provide them with independence, empower them, and be great life lessons all at the same time.